 It’s no secret that I love New York City.
 Every chance I get I am sneaking away to the city that never sleeps.
 I have always wanted to take a Christmas trip to New York and last Christmas we had the chance to travel to New York with kids and spend 10 days in the city doing all the things I had always dreamed of.
 And, I can happily report, that New York at Christmas time was every bit as amazing as I had always imagined. 🙂 Even with freezing temps (like 18 degrees!) and snow, these Southern Californians canvased the city streets from sun up to sun down.
 We couldn’t get enough.
 I did SO much research for this trip!
 I really wanted everything to be PERFECT and I wanted to find things to do in New York at Christmas time that were kind of unique experiences that maybe not everyone has done.
-I started my research on one of my favorite affiliate sites, Expedia.
 You can find SO much information there about just about everything, as well as book hotels, flights, and rental cars.
 I also checked books and magazines and other travel blogs and resources.
 Like I said, I like to do my research. 😉

 WHERE TO STAY IN NEW YORK AT CHRISTMAS TIME